 Beef Stock Concentrate

-Place 1 TBSP plain butter (2 TBSP for 4) in a small microwave-safe bowl; microwave until softened, 10 seconds.
+• Place 1 TBSP plain butter (2 TBSP for 4 servings) in a small microwave safe bowl; microwave until softened, 10 seconds.
 (TIP: Do so in 5-second intervals, checking in between, to avoid melting.)
-Stir in garlic powder (start with ¼ tsp; add more to taste), salt, and pepper.
-Toss green beans on a baking sheet with a large drizzle of olive oil, salt, and pepper.
-Roast on top rack until browned and tender, 12-15 minutes.
+Stir in garlic powder (start with ¼ tsp; add more to taste), salt, and pepper. • Toss green beans on a baking sheet with a large drizzle of olive oil, salt, and pepper. • Roast on top rack until browned and tender, 12-15 minutes.
 Cover to keep warm.

-While green beans roast, pat steak dry with paper towels and season all over with salt and pepper.
-Heat a drizzle of olive oil in a large pan over medium-high heat.
-Add steak and cook to desired doneness, 3-6 minutes per side.
-Turn off heat; transfer to a cutting board.
+• Meanwhile, pat steak* dry with paper towels and season all over with salt and pepper. • Heat a drizzle of olive oil in a large pan over medium-high heat.
+Add steak and cook to desired doneness, 5-7 minutes per side. • Turn off heat; transfer to a cutting board.
 Wash out pan.

-Rinse shrimp and pat dry with paper towels; season all over with salt and pepper.
-Heat another drizzle of olive oil in pan used for steak over medium heat.
-Add shrimp and cook until opaque and cooked through, 3-4 minutes.
-Turn off heat; transfer shrimp to bowl with garlic herb butter.
+• Rinse shrimp* and pat dry with paper towels; season all over with salt and pepper. • Heat another drizzle of olive oil in pan used for steak over medium heat.
+Add shrimp and cook until opaque and cooked through, 3-4 minutes. • Turn off heat; transfer shrimp to large bowl with garlic herb butter.
 Toss until thoroughly coated.
 Cover to keep warm.
 Wipe out pan.

-Melt 1 TBSP plain butter in same pan over medium heat.
-Add minced shallot and cook, stirring, until slightly softened, 1-2 minutes.
-Add stock concentrates, ¼ cup water (⅓ cup for 4 servings), and ½ tsp crushed peppercorns (1 tsp for 4; be sure to measure).
-Simmer until slightly thickened, 2-3 minutes.
-Turn off heat.
+• Melt 1 TBSP plain butter in same pan over medium heat.
+Add minced shallot and cook, stirring, until slightly softened, 1-2 minutes. • Add stock concentrates, ¼ cup water (1⁄3 cup for 4 servings), and ½ tsp crushed peppercorns (1 tsp for 4).
+(Be sure to measure the crushed peppercorns.)
+Simmer until slightly thickened, 2-3 minutes. • Turn off heat.
 Stir in another 1 TBSP plain butter (2 TBSP for 4).
 Season with salt and more peppercorns if desired.

-Spread cut sides of baguette with garlic spread.
+• Spread baguette with garlic spread.
 Toast in oven (use a baking sheet or place directly on rack) until golden, 3-5 minutes.
-Halve on a diagonal.
-Toss green beans with both lemon zest and juice to taste.
-Slice steak against the grain.
-Divide garlic bread, green beans, and steak between plates.
+Halve on a diagonal. • Toss green beans with lemon zest and juice to taste. • Slice steak against the grain. • Divide garlic bread, green beans, and steak between plates.
 Spoon pan sauce over steak; top with shrimp.
 Serve with any remaining lemon wedges and sauce on the side.